web-stories/angular-jmpress/README.md

 It is necessary that you pick `circular.js`, which handles the default mechanism for selecting the slides using the default methods (next, prev, home, etc.), or you can roll your own using jmpress plugin facility.

-Also, it is necessary to specify the viewport width in case you don't use `viewport.js`, so jmpress is able to adjust itself to fit the screen accordingly:
+Also, it is necessary to specify the viewport width, so jmpress is able to adjust itself to fit the screen accordingly:

 ```javascript
 // A viewport config is necessary to enable auto resize of the content on window resize